Prague at a Glance

-In Prague today, you can still feel much of the city’s original charm and 1,100 year-old history.
+Today in Prague you can still feel much of the city’s original charm and eventful history dating back 1,100 years or so.
 Walking through the old town with its cobblestones and narrow lanes seems to take you right back in time.
-Sights such as the Charles Bridge across the Vltava River and the famous Prague Castle have earned the city its title of UNESCO World Heritage Site.
+Sights such as the Charles Bridge across the Vltava River and the famous Prague Castle have earned the city the title of a UNESCO World Heritage Site.

-If you are here for the first time, there is probably enough sightseeing to do to fill your first year’s worth of weekends.
-In addition to the rich architectural heritage, there is an endless queue of museums, theaters and galleries waiting to be discovered.
+If you are staying in Prague for the first time, there is probably enough sightseeing to do to keep you occupied for a year’s worth of weekends.
+In addition to the rich architectural heritage, there is an endless queue of museums, theaters, and galleries waiting to be discovered.

 Popular recreational spots include Petřín Hill and Letná Hill on the bank of the Vltava River.
-On weekends, most families living in Prague temporarily escape the city to spend time at their chata, their countryside cottage outside the city.
+On weekends, most families living in Prague temporarily escape the city to spend time at their chata — a countryside cottage outside the city.

 Healthcare available to expats in Prague is generally excellent.
 The city has a good infrastructure of both public and private clinics and hospitals.
-Medical standards are comparable to those in Western European countries, so you need not worry about being in unqualified hands!
+Medical standards are comparable to those in Western European countries, so you’ll be in good hands.

 Most people in Prague are covered by the public healthcare system.
 Each doctor has a contract with a public healthcare provider and treats patients who are insured by that provider.
 Those eligible for public healthcare only have to pay some minor fees for visits to the doctor and prescriptions.

-A number of expats prefer getting treatment at one of the city’s private clinics or hospitals.
+Some expats will prefer getting treated at one of the city’s private clinics or hospitals.
 As these can be very costly, private health insurance is essential.

-You may choose to get additional coverage to be able to use the private healthcare institutions.
+You may choose to get additional coverage to be able to use Prague’s private healthcare institutions.
 Many multinationals employing expats offer private insurance plans as part of their standard remuneration package.